oasys-kit/oasys_school/second/README.rst

 For info and timetable please visit https://www.aps.anl.gov/APS-Reminders/2019-12-09/aps-u-metrology-workshop-second-oasys-school

-Site map.
-Access to guesthouse and conference room: https://www.anl.gov/reference/argonne-campus-map
+Site map (access to guesthouse and conference room): https://www.anl.gov/reference/argonne-campus-map

 Please bring your laptop to the course.
 You can work with a local installation of Oasys in your laptop.
 Please follow the instructions here: